How to Get a National Insurance Number

 How It Works:

-- Receive your NI Number in 2-4 weeks (often sooner!)
+- Receive your NI Number in up to 16 weeks.

 Click here if you would like more information on getting a national insurance number

 Yes you do.
 A common misconception however is that you need one to start work - you do not.
-However employers may ask for proof of your NI Number when you apply see that you can can legally work in the UK.
+However employers may ask for it when you apply to see that you can legally work in the UK.
 If they do ask, simply explain that you are applying and offer other proof of your ability to work legally in the UK.

 No. Although you may have one from the time when you first applied.
 All you need is the actual number.
 In fact, if you lose the original you will no longer be re-issued with one by the HRMC.